James Macgregor Burns

 James Macgregor Burns was one of the first thought leaders to embark on a more philosophical approach to the understanding of leadership.

 A number of major themes emerge from his work:

 Power and purpose - the essential elements of leadership

 The first theme pinpoints the essential elements of leadership which he defines as power and purpose.

 James Macgregor Burns suggested, that we need to step back from our over-emphasis on power and see it in the context of human motives and physical constraints.

-Leadership as a relationship of power for a mutual purpose
+Leadership as a relationship of power with the led for a mutual purpose

 Another major theme is that leadership is a relationship of power for a specific purpose that is consistent, or eventually consistent, with the motives, needs, and values of both the leader and the led.